Wildlife. Not entertainers

 We will join other animal welfare, conservation and tourism industry experts to work with TripAdvisor, as it also launches the portal linked to every animal attraction listing on the site.

 Although TripAdvisor’s announcement is significant, tickets to dolphin and other performing wildlife shows will still likely be bookable via TripAdvisor or its Viator brand.
-The site has confirmed it will only end sales to activites at attractions that allow tourist to have direct physical contact with captive wild animals or endangered species.
+The site has confirmed it will only end sales to activities at attractions that allow tourist to have direct physical contact with captive wild animals or endangered species.

 We believe it will only be a matter of time before TripAdvisor will also come to realise that it has to end sales to cruel wildlife attractions like elephant shows and SeaWorld where the animals endure a lifetime of abuse and highly stressful training to perform.
 Until then we will provide the best education we can on TripAdvisor’s website to steer people away from cruel venues like these.